keenanjohnson/house-pet-sim/README.md

-# house-pet-sim
+# housepet-sim

-A basic simulator for the house pet project
+A simulator for the housepet project.